b0bbobovich/e-commerce-app/README.md

 Link to the website:
 https://bbshop.netlify.app

-Link to the admin panel below: https://boboshop-admin.onrender.com
+Link to the admin panel:
+https://boboshop-admin.onrender.com
 <br>
 ### CREDENTIALS